mendix/docs/content/refguide/sap/sap-odata-connector.md

 This section describes in more detail each of the parameters which is used by one or more of the actions described in section [3.
 Actions](#Actions).

-Every SAP Action will ask for a set of parameters.
+Every Action of the SAP OData connector will ask for a set of parameters.
 For example, **Get List**:

 ![](attachments/sap-odata-connector/actionparameters-sapodataconnector.png)